Skip to content

 Does Additional Paid-in Capital Change?

-There isn’t any change in the APIC when a company’s shares are first traded and on a secondary market.
+Additional Paid-In Capital would increase if more shares are sold.
+Additional Paid-In Capital would decrease, if the company buys back the shares at a higher amount than initially sold during IPO.
+There isn’t any change in the APIC when a company’s shares are traded on a secondary market.
 This is because the amounts that are exchanged during the second transaction don’t involve the company that first issued the shares.

 Equity